Add documentation to web apps

 Write user documentation

-If you're on a Business or Enterprise plan, you also have access to User documentation.
-This documentation is visible to your app’s users, and you can use it to explain how your app works or where to report issues.
+User documentation is visible to your app’s users, and you can use it to explain how your app works or where to report issues.

-Editors can access User documentation by clicking the app's title in the toolbar.
+App editors can access user documentation by clicking the app's title in the toolbar.
 Inside the Edit app details modal, there's a User documentation section.
 This text area accepts Markdown.

 You can also select Open automatically for new users to display the documentation modal the first time users open the app.
-User documentation can also be opened by clicking the documentation icon in the lower left corner.
+Users can find the user documentation at any time by clicking the icon in the lower left corner of the viewport.